rodzewich/cli-program/README.md

 ## .arguments(arguments)

-Arguments are defined with the `.arguments(args: string)` method.
+Arguments are declared with the `.arguments(args: string)` method.
 The example below parses args and options from `process.argv`.

 ```js
 // declare optional argument